-Push the key in, and then turn it to "OFF" while still pushing it.
+- 1. Insert the key. - With the key in the "LOCK" position, push the key in and turn it to "OFF".

-p∈ (Parking)
+P€ (Parking)

 The hazard lights and turn signal lights can be turned on, but all other electrical systems are off.
 The key can be removed.